 In the earlier years of a child’s life, development occurs so quickly.
 In just 6 months I missed my daughter learning new words, I missed her learning how to put on her shoes or her coat.
 I missed her learning to run.
 I missed so much, yet in the thick of parenting, I wanted to run back to my tent.
 To the quietness that existed on that deployment.
 To the place, I now felt confident in.

 I no longer remembered what to do.
-I couldn’t calm nor cope with her crying.
+I couldn’t cope with her crying.

-I never expected that I would want to go back.
+I never expected I would want to go back.

 I never expected my daughter would be too much for me.